By JORDAN OWEN and MITCHELL ARMENTROUT

 Chicago Sun-Times Wire

-Rodriguez, 23, was shot once in the back of the head and died the next day at Mount Sinai Hospital, according to the Cook County medical examiner’s office.
-He lived in the 4900 block of South Winchester.
+Smith was shot in the abdomen and pronounced dead at the scene at 5:40 a.m., according to the Cook County medical examiner’s office.
+He lived in the 2100 block of West 77th Street.